MyCollab/mycollab/README.md

 * MyCollab community is licensed with Affero GPL v3.
 For license terms, see http://community.mycollab.com/licenses/

 * MyCollab is powered by eSoftHead http://esofthead.com, which is a software outsourcing and offshoring service company based in Vietnam.

+## History
+We started development MyCollab since November 2011.
+MyCollab is developed mainly by Java language with various excellent open sources frameworks/libraries, we can name some of them are Spring, Vaadin, MyBatis, JUnit, RestEasy, Infinispan, Jetty, Solr etc. We would love to build our own solution by Java while we can not find complete solution of Office Cloud Tools (CRM, Project and Document Management etc) or they are very expensive to buy.
+First, we build MyCollab for internal use.
+Then we believe that there are many companies would love to find a solution like us, so we publish our on demand service and open source part of our products and hope they are useful for interested companies and people.

+You can try MyCollab on-demand edition on site http://www.mycollab.com